 Combine the leaf strips plus all the paste ingredients in a mini food chopper (or a food processor which can mince finely).
 Process until well blended to create an aromatic dark green Thai curry paste.

 Warm a wok or large frying pan over medium-high heat.
-Add oil plus the shallots and stir-fry 1 minute.
+Add oil plus the shallots and stir-fry them until aromatic, about 1 minute.

 Add the chicken and sherry.
 Stir-fry 2 to 3 minutes or until chicken is nearly cooked.